Jersey City, New Jersey: Life science and technology industry

 The life science and technology industry is a rapidly growing and expanding sector for Jersey City.
 In 2024, Jersey City was ranked as the 5th top tech city in the United States and now houses 394 different Tech and IT firms with 15.5% of all jobs in Jersey City being created in that sector from 2020 to 2021.
+The city hosts five data centers that support the local tech and fintech industry.
+In 2026, the city council passed an ordinance prohibiting the construction of standalone data centers in the city's industrial districts.

 In 2020, Merck & Co spin-off Organon International leased 110,000 sqft of office space and located its headquarters at the Goldman Sachs Tower via WeWork.

 In 2021, the Liberty Science Center broke ground on SciTech Scity, a 30 acre campus across the street from the science center that will serve as a hub for life sciences, health care and technology.
 The $450 million campus will include Edge Works, an eight-story facility that will feature laboratories, research and development spaces, office suites, co-working spaces for startups, a tech exhibition hall and a state-of-the-art conference center.
 Sheba Medical Center is an anchor tenant and will develop a "hospital of the future" simulation space that will be known as "Liberty Science ARC HealthSpace 2030".
 Other anchor tenants are RWJBarnabas Health, Bristol Myers Squibb, EY and Nokia Bell Labs.
-Additionally, the campus will include Liberty Science Center High School, a new STEM public high school that will be administered by the Hudson County Schools of Technology and Scholars Village, a 500-unit residential project that will marketed toward families and individuals in tech related industries.
+Additionally, the campus will include Liberty Science Center High School, a new STEM public high school that will be administered by the Hudson County Schools of Technology and Scholars Village, a 500-unit residential project that will be marketed toward families and individuals in tech related industries.

 Another life science and innovation hub called "The Cove" was announced in 2022.
 The 13 acre campus site is near SciTech Scity and will be a mixed-use development with 1,400,000 sqft of life science office and research space, 1,600,000 sqft of residential space and feature a 3.5 acre public waterfront park.

 In 2023, the biotechnology firm EpiBone, a company that grows bone and cartilage for skeletal reconstruction, announced it would move from Brooklyn to Jersey City and lease 28,089 sqft of lab space at 95 Greene Street, a purpose built life science facility at Exchange Place.
 The following year in 2024, RegenLab USA, which manufactures devices for the production of regenerative cell therapy, announced that they would also move from Brooklyn to Jersey City and lease 15,792 sqft of lab space in the same facility.

 In 2024, biopharmaceutical company Eikon Therapeutics moved into 36,000 sqft of office space at Harborside.

 In 2025, AI and IT company Hexaware Technologies leased the entire the 24th floor of Harborside 5 for their global headquarters.
 That same year, cloud-native IT consultancy firm Zoi North America Inc. opened its United States headquarters in Downtown Jersey City.